jouir/mining-dashboards/README.md

 The easiest way to test is to use [Docker](https://www.docker.com/).
 Ensure you have `docker` and `docker-compose` binary installed.

-Write your miner address, grafana username and grafana password:
+Write your miner address, grafana and influxdb credentials:

 ```
 vi docker/environment